PrLeoTournesol/Lab_Power_Supply/README.md

 To connect the display a recommend following the schematics.
 For this I soldered the wires together with the provided connectors.
 If the wires are not the same as the one I used, please refer to the documentation of your display to avoid damaging it.
+Furthermore, I connected all the displays to the +5V as a main power supply as the +3.3V would not have been enough to power them.
+To turn on the power supply, the green wire (POWER_ON/OFF) needs to be shorted to GND, hence the button.

 ## Step 3
 Once everything is prepared and the housing 3d printed, it is assembly time !

 ![Front panel](Photos/Front_panel_connection_rs.jpg)

 (Do not refer to the picture for wiring)

 I then glued the front panel to the rest of the build.
 If you don't have clamps you can use rubber bands to hold everything in place while the glue dries.